John David Washington

 John David Washington (born July 28, 1984) is an American actor and former professional football player.
-He is the son of actor Denzel Washington.
-He started his career in college football at Morehouse College and signed with the St. Louis Rams as an undrafted free agent in 2006.
+A son of actor Denzel Washington, he started his career in college football at Morehouse College and signed with the St. Louis Rams as an undrafted free agent in 2006.
 Professionally, Washington spent four years as a running back for the United Football League's Sacramento Mountain Lions.
+He shifted to acting, and was part of the main cast of the HBO comedy series Ballers (2015–2019) and appeared in the western film The Old Man & the Gun (2018).
+Washington's breakthrough role came playing Ron Stallworth in Spike Lee's crime drama BlacKkKlansman (2018), for which he received Golden Globe Award and Screen Actors Guild Award nominations.

-Washington shifted to acting, his parents' careers.
-He was part of the main cast of the HBO comedy series Ballers (2015–2019).
-His breakthrough role came playing Ron Stallworth in Spike Lee's crime drama BlacKkKlansman (2018), for which he received Golden Globe Award and Screen Actors Guild Award nominations.
 Washington has since gained leading roles in films such as Tenet (2020), Malcolm & Marie (2021), and The Creator (2023).
-He made his Broadway debut in a 2022 revival of the August Wilson play The Piano Lesson and reprised his role in its 2024 film adaptation.
+He made his Broadway debut in the 2022 revival of the August Wilson play The Piano Lesson, and reprised his role in its 2024 film adaptation.

 Early life and family

-Washington was born and raised in the Toluca Lake neighborhood of Los Angeles, California.
+John David Washington was born on July 28, 1984 in Toluca Lake, Los Angeles, California, where he grew up.
 He is the oldest of four children born to actor Denzel Washington and actress and singer Pauletta Washington (née Pearson).
-John David, as a compound name, is his first name.
 At the age of seven, he played a student in Spike Lee's 1992 feature film Malcolm X, which starred his father in the title role.

 Washington attended Campbell Hall School in Los Angeles, where he was a letterman in football, basketball, and track.
 He graduated from high school in 2002, and from Morehouse College in 2006.

 Football career

 College

 As a Morehouse College senior, Washington led the conference in rushing with 1,198 yards (a school record).
 He also had a 5.6-yard average, nine touchdowns, and ten receptions for 69 yards.
-In his college career, Washington holds the school's single-game (242 yards) and career (3,699 yards) rushing records.
+In his college career, Washington held the school's single-game (242 yards) and career (3,699 yards) rushing records from 2005-2011.